Create an Azure Data Explorer cluster and database by using Azure CLI

 Create your database by using the following command:

-az kusto database create --cluster-name azureclitest --name clidatabase --resource-group testrg --soft-delete-period P365D --hot-cache-period P31D
+az kusto database create --cluster-name azureclitest --database-name clidatabase --resource-group testrg --read-write-database soft-delete-period=P365D hot-cache-period=P31D location=westus

-Setting Suggested value Field description cluster-name azureclitest The name of your cluster where the database will be created. name clidatabase The name of your database. resource-group testrg The resource group name where the cluster will be created. soft-delete-period P365D Signifies the amount of time that data will be kept available to query.
-See retention policy for more information. hot-cache-period P31D Signifies the amount of time that data will be kept in cache.
-See cache policy for more information.
+Setting Suggested value Field description cluster-name azureclitest The name of your cluster where the database will be created. database-name clidatabase The name of your database. resource-group testrg The resource group name where the cluster will be created. read-write-database P365D P31D westus The database type.
+Parameters: soft-delete-period - Signifies the amount of time the data will be kept available to query.
+See retention policy for more information. hot-cache-period - Signifies the amount of time the data will be kept in cache.
+See cache policy for more information. location -The location where the database will be created.

 Run the following command to see the database that you created:

-az kusto database show --name clidatabase --resource-group testrg --cluster-name azureclitest
+az kusto database show --database-name clidatabase --resource-group testrg --cluster-name azureclitest

 You now have a cluster and a database.